 Many considerations are factored into setting objectives.
 Your environmental policy commitments, significant environmental aspects (SEAs), legal and related requirements, stakeholder views, technological options, and your financial, operational, and other organizational considerations must all be balanced.

-"standard" There are no environmental objectives that make sense for all organizations.
-Your objectives and targets reflect should what your organization does, how well it is performing, and what it wants to achieve.
+There are no "standard" environmental objectives that make sense for all organizations.
+Your objectives and targets should reflect what your organization does, how well it is performing, and what it wants to achieve.
 Tool 5-1: Objectives and Targets Questionnaire will help you start thinking about your process for developing environmental objectives and targets.